HandyGuySoftware/arcomp/README.md

 2. Download and install Autoruns on your Windows computer.
 Instructions are [here](https://docs.microsoft.com/en-us/sysinternals/downloads/autoruns).
 3. Clone the [arcomp GitHub repository](https://github.com/HandyGuySoftware/arcomp) or download the files to a directory on your local Windows machine.
 4. Copy the arcomp.ini.EXAMPLE file to arcomp.ini and edit the options as appropriate
+4. (Optional) Copy the arclaunch.bat.EXAMPLE file to arclaunch.bat and edit the options at the top of the file as appropriate
 5. Run arcomp.py using the appropriate command line options.
 Alternately, modify the arclaunch.bat file with the appropriate options and use it to run arcomp.

 # Usage